ningken14/acg_2024/README.md

 ## Course Description

-The goal of this course is to initiate bench scientists on the Ph.D. track to basic the basic skillset in bioinformatics and computational genomics.
+The goal of this course is to initiate bench scientists on the Ph.D. track to master basic skills in bioinformatics and computational genomics.
 These skills are a prerequisite to a wide range of fields in modern molecular biology and are often overlooked.
 During this course we will acquire basic computer literacy needed to perform analyses of next generation sequencing experiments in all their modern forms.
 We will cover basic unix, project management with version control, principal components and clustering, visualization and color, single cell technologies, spatial omics, microbiome, and a brief survey of the fundamentals of Machine Learning.
 We will empower students with basic skills to advocate for and analyze their own data.

 ### Course Director
 Dennis Hazelett, PhD